CassandraMaldonado/LLM_Healthcare/README.md

 # Healthcare-Specialized LLM with Reinforcement Learning

 ## Project Overview
-This repository contains work toward building a clinically optimized LLM designed to support diagnostic decisions in real world healthcare settings.
-The model is fine-tuned using RLAIF and benchmarked on expert-labeled medical datasets such as PubMedQA.
-Our goal is to create an AI system that responds with clinical precision, minimizes hallucinations and aligns with physician workflows.
+This repo explores how to fine-tune a healthcare-specialized language model using medical datasets like PubMedQA, RadQA, and MedMCQA.
+The goal was to improve performance on tasks like medical question answering and clinical reasoning, especially in situations where accuracy and safety really matter.

+We also experimented with Reinforcement Learning with AI Feedback (RLAIF) to better align the model’s outputs with helpful, factual, and medically sound answers.